 Who: One child or adult with Autism Spectrum Disorder and/or intellectual and developmental

 Disabilities, and up to two family members or companions.
-(Only one can board the plane)
+(Only one family member can board the plane)

 Need: Photo ID is needed for any participant over age 18.
 Bring luggage to mimic the real experience.